wshi9124/BK-Fish-Market/README.md

 <img width="500" alt="Screen Shot 2022-10-05 at 5 42 14 PM" src="https://user-images.githubusercontent.com/104730743/194169519-5210c46e-5561-4899-ae64-053c0d79cb10.png">

 Users can choose to make either a regular account or an admin account.
 Users need to pass a number of validations or else a error message will display.
-Once an account is made, a welcome email will be sent to the user and the user will be navigated to the appropriate page.
+Once an account is made, a welcome email will be sent and the user will be navigated to the appropriate page.

 <img width="500" alt="Screen Shot 2022-10-03 at 3 27 06 PM" src="https://user-images.githubusercontent.com/104730743/193694869-401544a9-26bf-40c3-9f15-f453c99ad7c1.png">